WildernessLabs/Netduino_Releases_Bucket/README.md

 # Netduino Firmware Releases
-A repository of Netduino Firmware Releases.
+A repository of Netduino Firmware binaries.
+These are built from the [Netduino SDK](https://github.com/WildernessLabs/Netduino_SDK) sources.
+They can be uploaded to Netduinos either via MFDeploy (on windows), or Mac Deploy Tool (coming _very_ soon, for Mac).

 ## Current Pre-Release